Chiribiquete National Park: History

 Chiribiquete National Natural Park was established on 21 September 1989.

 The park was expanded from the previous 13000 km2 to 28000 km2 on 21 August 2013.

 Colombian president Juan Manuel Santos announced that Chiribiquete National Park would be expanded by 15000 km2 on 21 February 2018.
 The park was expanded to 43000 km2 and declared a World Heritage Site by UNESCO on 2 July 2018.

 Rock art

 The region is incredibly biodiverse and hosts a diverse array of rock art.
-More than 600,000 traces of over 75,000 petroglyphs and pictographs have been made by indigenous people on the walls of the 60 rock shelters from 20,000 BCE, and are still made nowadays by the uncontacted peoples protected by the National Park.
+More than 600,000 traces of over 75,000 petroglyphs and pictographs have been made by indigenous people on the walls of the 60 rock shelters from and are still made nowadays by the uncontacted peoples protected by the National Park.
 The rock art was produced until the 16th century.
 Some of the paintings were first photographed by geologist Jaime Galvis between 1986 and 1987.
 Further research was carried out by Carlos Castaños, former director of the National Natural Parks System of Colombia, and Dutch geologist and paleontologist Thomas van der Hammen from 1990 to 1992.

 British wildlife filmmaker Mike Slee and Colombian photographer and explorer Francisco Forero Bonell photographed and filmed the rock paintings on the vertical rock faces within the park in 2014.